lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Thread 1 Self-Assessment.md

 Fill in the template provided.

-Here is an example of a completed self-assessment.
+Here is [an example of what a completed self-assessment](https://lakefieldcs.notion.site/Thread-1-Self-Assessment-110d4a49de518088a75fe2e73b14fd98) might look like.

+> [!TIP]
+>
+> Be sure your self-assessment is completed prior to your in-person portfolio review conversation with Mr. Jones or Mr. Gordon.